Daily sanctions checks with

 Business logic

-- Create and manage screening jobs: Select the preferred data provider for every screening job
+- Create and manage recurring Screening jobs: Select the preferred data provider for every job

-- Easily replace names in screening jobs as your customer base shifts and gain a quick overview of a given job's exact configuration
+- Data purge: easily replace names in Screening jobs as your customer base shifts

-- Use secondary screening identifiers: DOB, country associations, etc. reflecting the data scheme of the respective data provider to reduce the proportion of false positive
+- Use secondary screening identifiers: DOB, gender, sex, country associations, date of registration reflecting the data scheme of the respective provider to reduce false positives

 Usability